Home | English | Hebrew |

 The speed of light in vacuum has the same value c in all inertial frames of reference.

+The first postulate claims a symmetry or equivalence between all inertial (not accelerating) frames.
+Any inertial frame can be assumed at rest and look at other inertial frames as moving in constant speed along straight lines.
+Another important point is that without an absolute reference there is also no absolute definition for a point or a place in space.
+What is a fixed point in space for one frame is a moving point for another frame.
+People on two frames that are moving relative to each other will not agree about the place where an event has happened in the past.
 The second postulate is the one that forces us to change the laws of physics as they were known before relativity.
 Imagine two spaceships pass near each other.
 One is headed to the sun and the other away from the sun.
 They both watch a single photon coming from the sun.
 Without relativity, after one second they both see the photon one light second away from the ship.
 Since the ships have moved away from each other by this second, they would see the photon in two different places at the same time.
 To see how we can settle this, let us look at an example presented by Einstein himself.

 The Relativity of Simultaneity

-Just when the woman is in front of him two lightning bolts strike both ends of the train.
+Suppose there is a train moving in a constant speed along a straight track.
+A woman is standing exactly in the middle of the train.
+A man is standing on the ground outside the train.
+Now, the following scenario is described as seen or measured, or actually happening from the man’s point of view: Just when the woman is in front of him two lightning bolts strike both ends of the train.
 They leave marks on the train as well as on the track.
 The light from the lighting bolts starts to spread in a constant speed in all directions as shown in figure 1A.
 A fraction of a second later the light coming from the front of the train reaches the woman as shown in 1B.
 A little later the light coming from both lightning bolts reach the man simultaneously as shown in 1C.
 A little later yet the light from the rear reaches the woman.

 The following phrases are true in the man’s frame:

+Imagine two people on a dock trying to measure the length of a ship that is sailing along the dock.
+One is walking near the bow and the other by the stern.
+When the one in the front whistles, they mark both ends of the ship on the dock with a piece of chalk and then they measure the distance between the two marks.
+This works fine.
+But what if a single person tries to do the same?
+He marks one end of the ship, runs to the other end and marks it too.
+Since the ship moves while he runs, his measure will be either more or less than the ship’s length, depending on where started.
+In order to get the length of something we need to know where it’s two ends are simultaneously.
+But what if simultaneity is relative?
+Apparently we will measure a different length from different frames.
+Let’s go back to the train case.
+The man sees two lightning bolts happen simultaneously at both ends of the train.
+They leave marks on the track.
+For him the distance between the marks equals to the length of the train.
+The woman, in her frame, sees the track moving to the left of the drawing.
+The lightning in the right happen in her frame first and marks the position of the front end of the train on the track.
+The lightning at the left marks the rear end of the train a little later.
+During this time the track with the first mark on it has moved a little to the left.
+So in the woman’s frame the distance between the marks is less than the train length.
 What will we measure if we put the train and the track in the same inertial frame, like when the train stops?
 The length of an object in its own frame is called the proper length.
 Suppose the proper length of the train is equal to the proper distance between the marks on the track.
 This breaks the symmetry required by postulate 1: In the man’s frame the length of the train is its proper length.
 But in the woman’s frame the distance between the marks is shorter than its proper length.
 What if the proper length of the train is less than the proper distance between the marks?
 The man sees the train longer than its proper length and the woman sees the distance on the track shorter than the proper distance.
 Again, no symmetry.
 The only possibility that preserves symmetry is that the train’s proper length is longer than the proper distance between the marks.
 Both the man and the woman see the length on the other frame shorter than its proper length.
 This is another law of relativity – length contraction.
 When we measure distance on an inertial frame that is moving relative to us, the distance in the direction of the relative motion will be less than its proper distance.

 Let’s build a light clock.
 We place two perfect reflecting mirrors face to face in a distance of exactly one light microsecond.
 We send a light pulse so that it goes back and forth between the two mirrors.
 Every tick of the clock is exactly one microsecond.
 Now, what we see if we look at our light clock from a frame that is moving relative to the clock’s frame in a direction perpendicular to the motion of the light as shown in figure 2.
 Relative to the second frame the distance that light passes while moving from one mirror to the other, is more than one light microsecond.
 Since light speed is constant, it would take the light more than one microsecond to go from mirror to mirror.
 So, while for a man on the clocks frame one microsecond passes every tick of the clock, for the man on the other frame it is a longer time.
 Or, the man in the other frame sees time pass “slower” for the man in the clock’s frame.

-Two people start walking from the same point facing two different directions with an angle α between them as shown in figure 3.
+Symmetry requires also that the man on the clock’s frame sees time pass slower for the man on the other frame.
+This is a little hard to perceive.
+Because we are so used to think of time as absolute, it is much easier for us to accept that for two frames a length measured in each frame looks shorter to the other frame, than accepting that time measured in each frame looks longer in the other frame.
+We must understand that time is a different thing for every frame.
+It is not the same thing that looks different from every frame.
+We can make the following analogy: Two people start walking from the same point facing two different directions with an angle α between them as shown in figure 3.
 They both are walking forward at the same speed.
 After a while they look aside to see where the other person is.
 They both see that relative to the direction they walk the other is aligned with a point on their path they have already passed, so they both decide that the other is behind them.
 This is because forward and backward is a different thing for each one.
 In just the same way earlier and later are different things for two people that are in motion relative to each other.
 When they look at time on the other frame, they compare it to their own time.
 Like the two people that each sees the other behind him, the people on the moving frames both sees the other’s time pass slower.

 We have seen now the three basic principles of Special Relativity: Length contraction, time dilation and simultaneity relativity.
 Now we need the mathematics of all this.
 For this purpose we will introduce the concept of time-space.

+For anything happening in the world we can ask where it happened and when it happened.
+The answer to the first question positions the event in space and the answer to the second positions it in time.
+To position something in space we usually use an orthogonal coordinate system with three perpendicular axes and a common origin.
+To position something in time we need a reference point in time and a number that represent the time difference between the reference point and the event in question.
+The idea of time-pace is to combine these two things into one.
+We use a four dimensional coordinate system with three space axis and one time axis.
+The position of an events in it gives the answer to the where and when questions.
 Many times, when dealing with time-space, the units of length and time are chosen so that light speed c is 1, as with light-years and years.
 This gives a comfortable symmetry in the geometry of time-space.
 The problem with doing so is that it makes the equations we use unit dependent.
 We will use here a different trick.
 Instead of showing the time t on the fourth axis we will show the value of ct (time multiplied by light speed).
 This will represent time well because technically we just multiply the time t by a constant, which is just like choosing a different unit for time.
 By doing so, we get the wanted symmetry without making the equations unit dependent.
 And there is more to it: The units of ct are actually length units, so that we can use the same units for all our four time-space dimensions.
+Four dimensional time-pace is very hard to visualize.
+To make things more visual we will use only two or even one space dimensions to form a three or two dimensional time-space.
+Two dimensional time-space is enough for things that happen along a line as with the train example.
+The whole thing about relativity is how things look (or are) from different reference frames.
+The meaning of it is a transformation of events from one space-time coordinate system to another.
+We know how to transform points from one space coordinate system to another, but the mathematics or geometry of time-space is different from the Euclid geometry we use for space.
+Let’s draw two dimensional time-space coordinates axes x and ct as shown in figure 4.
+Suppose these are the time-space coordinates of the ground in the train example where the origin O is the point where the man stands at the moment the woman is in front of him.

 The red line marked as ct’ shows the position of the woman as seen from the ground.
 This line can be described by the equation: